This article has moved to our new Help Center and will no longer be updated on this page. Please see the Help Center for the newest version.

 Your Internet connection is not working or SpiderOak is being blocked by a security program such as an antivirus.

-To test this, make sure this computer is able to access the Internet.
+To test this, make sure this computer is able to access the internet.
 If you have an antivirus or other security software, trying turning it off and see if SpiderOak can connect.
+Security software often update themselves silently, and we have observed some such updates blocking our software when it had been previously allowed.

 Your account might be closed.